kastnerkyle/pachet_experiments/README.md

 Info
 ====
 This repo implements (parts of) several ideas from Sony CSL, led by Francois Pachet.
 See References for paper citations/links.
+Hear some example audio [at this link](https://badsamples.tumblr.com/post/164569290687/experiments-in-musical-textures-based-on-work).

 Exponential families is in a semi-modifiable form (see constants at the top of the file) but takes a while to run the first time.